With modern emissions technology and more fuel-efficient cars, why do I have to worry about a small matter like idling?

 Is it important to idle my vehicle for a few minutes to warm up the engine, especially in winter?

 No. Although this is a common practice among motorists, it's also wasteful and pollutes the air.
 Tests show that you need no more than 30 seconds of idling to circulate the engine oil before you can drive away on cold days.
 Anything more just wastes money and produces needless greenhouse gas emissions.
 Remember, more than the engine needs to be warmed - so do the tires, transmission, wheel bearings and other moving parts.
-Also, the catalytic converter doesn't function at its peak until it reaches between 400°C and 800°C. The best way to warm the engine and all other components is to drive your vehicle.
+Also, the catalytic converter doesn't function at its peak until it reaches the optimum operating temperature of 806 degrees F (430 degrees C).
+The best way to warm the engine and all other components is to drive your vehicle.

 Will I get a ticket if I idle?